Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Conclusions

 One of the results of our analysis is that the main source of uncertainty in the calibration of the HMF from \textit{N}-body simulations is related to the definition of halos and to the finder used to identify them.
-Quite reassuringly, the differences we found by applying four different halo finders do not compromise the accuracy of the HMF required by the \textit{Euclid} cluster survey.
-Still, our analysis leaves open the question about the correspondence between a halo identified in an \textit{N}-body simulation and a cluster identified in a photometric survey, and how the uncertain knowledge of this correspondence would impact on the derivation of cosmological posteriors.
-Indeed, uncertainties in the relation between richness and mass enclosed within a suitably defined (and cosmology-dependent) radius, projection effects in the selection function of the cluster sample, miscentering, are all effects that need to be controlled and convolved with the predicted HMF.
-While all such issues need to be addressed one by one, the analysis of this paper demonstrates that the precision in the definition of a fitting function for the HMF predicted by \textit{N}-body simulations of $\Lambda(\nu)$CDM cosmologies is not a limiting factor for cluster cosmology with \textit{Euclid}.
+Reassuringly, the differences we found by applying four different halo finders do not compromise the accuracy of the HMF required by the \textit{Euclid} cluster survey.
+Still, our analysis does not provide information as to the the correspondence between a halo identified in an \textit{N}-body simulation and a cluster identified in a photometric survey, and how uncertain knowledge of this correspondence will impact on the derivation of cosmological posteriors remains an open question.
+Indeed, uncertainties in the relation between richness and mass enclosed within a suitably defined (and cosmology-dependent) radius, projection effects in the selection function of the cluster sample, and miscentring, are all effects that need to be controlled and convolved with the predicted HMF.
+While all such issues need to be addressed one by one, the analysis presented here demonstrates that the precision in the definition of a fitting function for the HMF predicted by \textit{N}-body simulations of $\Lambda(\nu)$CDM cosmologies is not a limiting factor for cluster cosmology with \textit{Euclid}.
 In forthcoming analyses we will verify whether a similar precision can be maintained when including uncertainties related to the astrophysics of baryons and departures from the standard $\Lambda(\nu)$CDM framework.

 \begin{appendix}